syncfusion-content/blazor-docs/blazor/stock-chart/technical-indicators.md

 ## Exponential Moving Average (EMA)

-Moving average Indicators are used to define the direction of the trend.
-To render a EMA Indicator, use indicator [Type](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.StockChartIndicator.html#Syncfusion_Blazor_Charts_StockChartIndicator_Type) as `Ema` .
+Moving average indicators are used to define the direction of the trend.
+To render a EMA indicator, use indicator [Type](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.StockChartIndicator.html#Syncfusion_Blazor_Charts_StockChartIndicator_Type) as `Ema` .

 ## Momentum

 Momentum shows the speed at which the price of the stock is changing.
 To render a Momentum indicator, use indicator [Type](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor~Syncfusion.Blazor.Charts.ChartIndicator~Type.html) as `Momentum`.
 Momentum indicator will be represented by two lines (upperLine, signalLine).
-In momentum indicator the upperBand value is always renders at the value 100.
+In momentum indicator the upperBand value is always rendered at the value 100.

 ## Moving Average Convergence Divergence (MACD)

 MACD is based on the difference between two EMA's.
-To render a MACD Indicator, use indicator [Type](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.StockChartIndicator.html#Syncfusion_Blazor_Charts_StockChartIndicator_Type) as `Macd` .MACD indicator will be represented by MACD line,signal line, MACD histogram.
+To render a MACD Indicator, use indicator [Type](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.StockChartIndicator.html#Syncfusion_Blazor_Charts_StockChartIndicator_Type) as `Macd`.
+MACD indicator will be represented by MACD line,signal line, MACD histogram.
 MACD histogram is used to differentiate MACD line and signal line.

 ## Relative Strength Index (RSI)